alzafacon/alzafacon.github.io/blog/2021-12-16-Lego_Useless_Machine/index.md

 Using LDD I generated a PDF with building instructions and a parts list at the end.
 [Download the PDF instructions](./UselessMachineInstructions.pdf)

-> NOTE: The model and instructions do not include the LEGO Pull Back MOTOR 6x5x3!
+> NOTE: The model and instructions do not include the LEGO Wind Up MOTOR 6x5x3!
 It was not available in the LDD.

 Here is the model at the final step of assembly